Services and Supports

 Academics and Interactive Learning

-At The Frost School, all of our students engage in academic learning.
+At Sheppard Pratt School - Rockville, all of our students engage in academic learning.
 Upperclassmen rotate classes as they would in a traditional high school program, allowing them to hone responsibility, flexibility, and organizational skills.
 Academic instruction is based on the Montgomery County curriculum, and can be remedial, on-grade, or advanced, depending on each student’s needs.
 We offer electives in foreign language, technology, health and nutrition and more, and our students benefit from a seven period schedule as they would in a traditional school.
 Every classroom is equipped with an interactive whiteboard, allowing our teachers and aides to access supplemental learning materials, videos, and the Internet.
 We have a newly renovated media center and computer lab and a full-service kitchen for our students to learn practical skills.
-At Frost, we believe that education is more than academics, and that everything can be a learning opportunity.
+We believe that education is more than academics, and that everything can be a learning opportunity.